 Breakfast at guest house.
-Early morning departure from Reykjavík.
-Early morning departure from Reykjavík.
+Early morning departure from Reykjavík as we set out on our first full day of the Iceland Adventure for Women Eco Tour.
 We set course to Snæfellsnes, a volcanic peninsula that stretches out from the Icelandic west coast and is divided by a chain of mountains that lies from east to west.
 The peninsula is dominated by the majestic Volcano Snæfellsjökull.
 We head straight to the beautiful town of Stykkishólmur where we will take the Viking Sushi Boat Trip on the Breidafjörður Bay at 11:00 am.
 After the boat trip, we explore the northern coast of the peninsula, visit the village of Grundarfjörður and enter the National Park.
 Stop and walk to the Djúpalónssandur black beach.
 Overnight on the south coast of Snæfellsnes for 2 nights.
 (B)

 ►Day 3: South Snæfellsnes

 Today we will explore the South coast of the Snæfellsnes peninsula.
 Our first activity will be 2-hour horse riding tour from Lýsuhóll.
 After the riding tour we drive to Hellnar where we have lunch at the tiny beach café (included).
 Our next stop is at the hamlet of Arnarstapi where we walk among the basaltic rock formations.
 We stop at Búðir to visit the beautiful little black church, the yellow sand beach and the rock lava formations and If we have time, we will explore the gorge Rauðafellsgjá. before return to Hof for second night.
 (B.L)